 This course is open for practitioners of all levels.
-Prior experience and knowledge of Yoga is recommended; at least six months of regular yoga practice, any style.
+Prior experience and knowledge of Yoga are recommended; at least six months of regular yoga practice, any style.
 As the course is demanding, the applicant should be in good physical condition.
 What is most important is that the applicant arrives with an open mind and the eagerness to learn.
 The applicant should also have a basic English language understanding as the course is conducted in English and the student will be required to speak English.
 Alcohol and recreational drugs are not available and are restricted on the premises.
 Please do not bring them from the outside in order to experience fully the benefits of Yoga.

-meet the Yoga Teachers
+Meet the Yoga Teachers

 Our yoga teacher training program is a practical and theoretical training course designed to help you become a confident and effective yoga teacher for all levels of students.
 You will have lots of opportunities to practice teaching.
 From day one, you will start teaching one-on-one and, as the course continues, you will progress to teaching larger groups.
-By the end of the course you will be able to teach mixed-level yoga classes confidently.
+By the end of the course, you will be able to teach mixed-level yoga classes confidently.

 You will learn essential sequencing principles in order to create your own Vinyasa Flow classes.
 We will look at: